The Best Places to Pick Berries Near Boston

 Distance: 32 miles

 At Tangerini’s, you can harvest berries to your heart’s content.
 (No tangerines, unfortunately.)
-It also offers pick-your-own peppers and tomatoes, and in 2018 will roll out peaches and plums.
+It also offers pick-your-own peppers and tomatoes, and will now offer peaches and plums.

 Picking begins at 9 a.m.
 139 Spring St., Millis, tangerinisfarm.com.